Colorado Fall Colors Photography Workshop - SOLD OUT!!

 Recommended Personal Gear/Clothing

-- Quick dry, lightweight long pants, shorts and shirts
+- Quick dry, lightweight long pants and shirts

 - Warm/water resistant hiking boots/shoes